dhis2/dhis2-docs-implementation/content/database_design/data-quality-03-analysis.md

 2. As Data dimension, choose:
     1. The expected or actual reports for a particular data set
     2. All or some data elements within the same data set, using the “Details only” option for disaggregation
-3. Modify the layout, placing Periods as columns (e.g. for last 12 months) and Data on Rows \
+3. Modify the layout, placing Periods as columns (e.g. for last 12 months) and Data as the Rows

 ![](resources/images/dq_image56.png)

-4. Open Option and
+4. Open the Options menu and
-    3. Enable Row totals
+   1. Enable Row totals
-    4. In the Advanced section, change the Aggregation type to “Count”
+   2. In the Advanced section, change the Aggregation type to “Count”

 5. Update the visualization, and optionally sort the total column from high to low (note: the total for “expected reports” will show NaN, but remain at the top)